-both the large corporate and middle market leveraged loan sectors.
-Higher EV multiples have been supported by higher levels of debt above $5-6x^{57}$ (excluding additional leverage from incremental debt capacity), lower interest rates and easy financing conditions.
+Buyout multiples, typically represented as Enterprise Value (EV) as a multiple of EBITDA, have trended upwards in recent years with purchase multiples peaking at average levels of 11-12x in 2022 (compared to the long run average of 8-10x) for both the large corporate and middle market leveraged loan sectors.
+Higher buyout multiples have been supported by higher levels of debt above 5-6x (excluding additional leverage from incremental debt capacity), lower interest rates and easy financing conditions.

 Valuation through use of EVs is an established practice which provides benchmark multiples to compare buyouts in similar industries.
 But EVs need to be supported by a credible forward-looking financial cash flow model.
 The ability of a business to service the interest and sustainably repay debt is a critical consideration.
 Some roundtable participants identified insufficient cash flow and debt service capacity as an area of concern for the most highly leveraged borrowers, given increased borrowing costs and general market conditions since 2022.
 An argument could be made that some market participants have relied on an assumption that the EV can cover debt based on a forward-looking EV / EBITDA multiple, when a detailed cash flow model might show a lack of debt repayment capacity.
-Even so, discounted cash flow ('DCF') models may also be subject to optimistic assumptions, for example including a terminal value using the perpetual growth methodology based on inappropriate forecasts of final year unlevered free cash flows or discounting with an inappropriate weighted average cost of capital.
+Even so, discounted cash flow (DCF) models may also be subject to optimistic assumptions, for example including a terminal value using the perpetual growth methodology based on inappropriate forecasts of final year unlevered free cash flows or discounting with an inappropriate weighted average cost of capital.

-Measure 3 Enterprise Values The calculation of EVs which support the capitalisation structures of LBOs should be based on a well-constructed financial model.
-Underwriting entities are encouraged to clearly disclose the key assumptions underpinning the financial model.
+Measure 3 Enterprise Values

+The calculation of EVs which support the capitalisation structures of LBOs should be based on a well-constructed financial model.
+Borrowers / Sponsors are encouraged to clearly disclose the key assumptions underpinning the financial model / basis of EV.
 It is good practice that any EV model (DCF or otherwise) is reviewed and validated by a function independent of the origination unit.

-Where possible, the basis for EV should be under-pinned by multi-year forecasted cashflows and not based only on comparable multiples of EBITDA derived from other LBO transactions.
-It is good practice that DCF valuations which are heavily influenced by terminal values extrapolated from final year forecasted cashflows be credible and challenged.
+The basis for EV under-pinned by multi-year forecasted cashflows from a DCF model typically result in a more robust estimation.
+If an alternative approach is applied, such as comparable multiples of EBITDA derived from other LBO transactions, the assumptions should be clearly outlined.
+It is good practice that DCF valuations